 Capacity building continues to be a cross-cutting issue that informs and augments the overall ITU-D mission.
 ICT-based education and training aimed at enhancement of human potential to leverage ICTs and improve individual livelihoods is particularly fundamental for developing countries.
 This will help them to improve skills and enable them to establish and develop their national e-strategies for sustainable development.
 Therefore, research undertakings and development of specialized training programmes in membership priority areas is required.

 Furthermore, introduction of telecommunications/ICTs into education and human resources development for all groups is needed.
 This requires cooperation and partnerships between countries and broad stakeholders’ participation.
-The partnerships should include among others, academia, experienced professionals and experts as well as organizations with relevant expertise in capacity building activities.
+The partnerships should include among others, Academia, experienced professionals and experts as well as organizations with relevant expertise in capacity building activities.

 Implementation framework